CumulusNetworks/docs/content/cumulus-linux-510/Layer-1-and-Switch-Ports/Prescriptive-Topology-Manager-PTM.md

 ## BFD

 <span class="a-tooltip">[BFD](## "Bidirectional Forwarding Detection")</span> provides low overhead and rapid detection of failures in the paths between two network devices.
-It provides a unified mechanism for link detection over all media and protocol layers.
+PTM provides a unified mechanism for link detection over all media and protocol layers and integrated with FRRouting to enable BFD.
 Use BFD to detect failures for IPv4 and IPv6 single or multihop paths between any two network devices, including unidirectional path failure detection.
-For information about configuring BFD using PTM, see {{<link url="Bidirectional-Forwarding-Detection-BFD" text="BFD">}}.
+For information about configuring BFD, see {{<link url="Bidirectional-Forwarding-Detection-BFD" text="BFD">}}.

 ## Check Link State